 Line a baking sheet with parchment paper or a silicone baking mat.

-Remove butter from the freezer and, using a box grater , shred the butter into the flour mixture and quickly rub it in until coarse crumbs form and it is evenly distributed.
+Remove the butter from the freezer, and quickly shred it into the flour mixture using a box grater until coarse crumbs form, and it is evenly distributed.

-Remove from the oven and allow bread to cool for 10 minutes, then transfer to a wire rack.
-Serve warm, at room temperature, or toasted with your favorite spreads & toppings.
+Remove the bread from the oven, and allow it to cool for 10 minutes, before transferring to a wire rack.
+Serve warm, at room temperature or toasted with your favorite spreads and toppings.

-Cover and store the bread at room temperature for 2 days or well wrapped in the freezer for up to 1 month.
+Store the bread covered at room temperature for two days.
+Freeze well-wrapped loaf for up to a month.